sybilhoangRG/support.balsamiq.com/content/sales/upgrades.md

 For licenses purchased directly from Balsamiq you will need your current License Key when ordering.
 After your purchase, replace your old License Information with the upgrade License Information.

-Direct links to order: [Wireframes for Confluence Server](https://balsamiq.com/buy/#cu) and [Mockups for JIRA Server](https://balsamiq.com/buy/#ju).
+Direct links to order: [Wireframes for Confluence Server](https://balsamiq.com/buy/#cu) and [Wireframes for JIRA Server](https://balsamiq.com/buy/#ju).

 Licenses purchased through [Atlassian Marketplace](/sales/marketplace/) can be upgraded through [my.atlassian.com](https://my.atlassian.com).

-Customers who originally purchased from Balsamiq and are using Wireframes for Confluence Server or Mockups for JIRA Server on their own servers have an option to [migrate to Atlassian Marketplace](/sales/atlassianmigrating/) before upgrading.
+Customers who originally purchased from Balsamiq and are using Wireframes for Confluence Server or Wireframes for JIRA Server on their own servers have an option to [migrate to Atlassian Marketplace](/sales/atlassianmigrating/) before upgrading.